 Whirling disease is a malady of trout and salmon caused by a microscopic parasite that produces a spore.
 The water-borne parasite (Myxobolus cerebralis) may not directly kill trout, but fish heavily infested can become deformed or exhibit the erratic tail-chasing behavior from which the disease gets its name.
 Eventually, heavily infected young fish may die.
 The parasitic disease probably originated in Europe, where native brown trout have developed a natural resistance to the parasite.
-But these fish can still carry and transmit the spore.
+Resistant fish can still carry and transmit the spore.

 Whirling disease was first observed in the United States around 1958.
 The parasite was accidentally introduced in Colorado in the 1980s through imported trout from a private hatchery.
 It's now found in at least 20 states, including West Virginia, Pennsylvania, New York, Ohio, Michigan and most western states.

 Whirling disease is thought to be a major factor in the declines of wild rainbow trout populations in certain Colorado waters.
 It's suspected that the outbreak of the disease may be linked to other environmental factors that aren't yet apparent.
 The parasite has been confirmed in 13 of Colorado's 15 major river drainages, including the Colorado, South Platte, Gunnison, Arkansas and Rio Grande rivers, as well as in a number of state hatcheries.
 Once the disease parasite is established in the wild, it can persist indefinitely, depending on environmental conditions.
 Efforts to reduce the parasite in hatcheries are proving successful.